Letter of Deadlock Before Complaint to Ombudsman Fill out the template

 What has to be done once the letter of deadlock is ready?

 Once the letter of deadlock has been completed, it should be sent to the other party (against whom the complaint is made).
-Sufficient time should then be given to the other party to provide a response.
-The timeframe will be set out within the letter.
+The recipient will be given 14 days to respond to the letter.

 Where this letter is sent and no response is received within the required timeframe, the sender may then refer the matter to the relevant ombudsman.